How does the MolecuLight i:X work?

 What does it mean that the device shows ‘real-time’ data?

-When the “fluorescence mode” (FL-mode) is activated in a dark environment, and an image or video is taken, the fluorescence signatures that indicate bacteria show up immediately on the i:X screen – literally in real-time.
+When the “fluorescence mode” (FL-mode) is activated in a dark environment, and an image or video is taken, red or cyan signals show up immediately on the i:X screen.
+When red or cyan fluorescence is present, this indicates an increased likelihood that the wound contains elevated bacterial load.
 No data processing or contrast agents are required.
-Bacterial detection using fluorescence imaging is instantaneous as long as fluorescence mode is on and the room is dark.
-As such, the wound care practitioner can move the device around the patient’s wounds to detect the presence and location of potentially clinically significant bacteria.
-The device, when in fluorescence mode, can also be used to guide (in real-time) cleaning and debridement at point of care9–11.
+Visualization of fluorescence is instantaneous as long as fluorescence mode is on and the room is dark.
+As such, the wound care practitioner can move the device around the patient’s wounds to improve the detection of elevated bacterial burden (104 CFU/g) over CSS alone.

 Is the violet light of the i:X device safe?